pghauff55/DoublyDrivenExtruder/README.md

 Two bolts drive the drive_pulleys that drives the filament into the hotend .
 Driven by a gear set and belt and one nema17motor.

 Pressure Adjuster
+Reduces pressure in rotations of stepper.

 Feedrate Sensor
+Uses a continually rotating high precision 100K potientiometer

 Marlin Firmware and Closed Loop Stepper Motor https://reprap.org/forum/read.php?415,855273